Rachelle Ann Go: 2010–2013: Career expansion

 Go began 2012 by appearing in the Maryo J. de los Reyes-directed musical drama series Biritera, featuring Dennis Trillo and Glaiza de Castro.
 In partnership with Viva Entertainment, she produced and headlined Rise Against Gravity, a concert staged at the Music Museum on October 26.
 The historical epic fantasy series Indio (2013), starring Bong Revilla, saw Go portray the moon goddess Libulan.
 Set during the pre-colonial era of the Philippines, the show featured flight sequences, requiring her to perform stunts while strapped into harnesses; the project was the most expensive series by GMA Network at the time.
 Go's next stage role was in the 2013 musical Tarzan at the Meralco Theater, based on the 1999 animated film adaptation of Edgar Rice Burroughs's 1912 novel Tarzan of the Apes.
 She starred as Jane Porter opposite Dan Domenech as the titular protagonist.
-Kaye Estoista-Koo of the Philippine Entertainment Portal termed Go's portrayal as "super cheery and upbeat", and Rapplers Pia Ranada took note of her emotional delivery, but was critical of her British accent use.
+Kaye Estoista-Koo of the Philippine Entertainment Portal termed Go's portrayal as "super cheery and upbeat", and Rappler's Pia Ranada took note of her emotional delivery, but was critical of her British accent use.